 It is an absolutely fantastic guitar.
 Spruce top with maple back and sides The pickup is a Seymour Duncan PAF humbucker.
 Big thanks to Josh Rieck at

 Riff City for once again doing a fantastic fret job replacing the 20 year old frets with big jumbos.
 A fair amount of fretboard restoration was needed as well Bravo Josh !!

 After a little WD-40 on a couple of sticky tuners I put some strings on and it sounds great !!!

-She was a little rough around the edges but was in overall pretty good shape.
+This old Guild was a little rough around the edges but was in overall pretty good shape when I found it in 2016.
 Some work was in order though, so off I went to see luthier Josh Rieck in Sioux Falls SD.
 Josh replaced the old and worn frets with some big jumbos and also crafted a new bone nut and saddle to accommodate the much larger frets.
 What an amazing job and the set-up is impeccable.
 This guitar now plays like a dream !!!!

 Thank you Josh !!!!!!!

 I have also installed a set of Tone Ninja rosewood tuner buttons for the original Grover tuners.
 The weight reduction on the headstock is well worth the price and besides that they look fantastic.

 Currently the pick up I'm using is my trusty